kyverno/website/content/en/docs/writing-policies/verify-images/notary/_index.md

           message: All vulnerabilities in trivy and vex should be same
 ```

-After this policy is applied, Kyverno will validate deny condition which checks all the vulneribilities in trivy report are there in vex report using trivy/scan and cyclonedx/scan, then verifies the signature on both the attestation.
+After this policy is applied, Kyverno will verify the signatures in the image and the attestations and then evaluate the validate deny condition which checks all the vulneribilities in trivy report are there in vex report.

 ```sh
 kubectl run test --image=ghcr.io/kyverno/test-verify-image:signed --dry-run=server